NYPL/digarch/staging/FTK-Processing-Instructions.md

 * Click the FTK icon to open FTK and begin your session.

-* Sign in using your username and password.
+* Sign in using your username and password when using FRED 1.
-    * Your username is the first initial of your first name and full last name (e.g. smalsbury).
+    * Your username is the first initial of your first name and full last name (e.g. losborne).

 * Select your collection from the bar on the left hand side of the screen.